(Image Courtesy Of Has No One Heard Of Mary Webb? Facebook Page.)

 - The Golden Arrow

 Webb's work was respected and admired by many major writers of her day, including Dame Rebecca West, J.M.
 Barrie, and G.K.
 Chesterton.
 In a 1917 review of Webb's second novel, Rebecca West wrote: "This year’s discovery has been Mary Webb, author of Gone to Earth.
 She is a genius, and I shouldn't mind wagering that she is going to be the most distinguished writer of our generation."
 Had she made that bet, West would have lost.
 Webb's work was so praised for its poetic descriptions of the Shropshire countryside; its frank addressing of controversial topics such as premarital sex, abortion, and patricide; and its psychologically complex characters that she was favorably compared to Thomas Hardy.
-But she never came close to Hardy's fame or fortune during her lifetime."For miles around, in the plains, the valleys, the mountain dwellings it was feared.
-It drew the thunder, people said.
-Storms broke round it suddenly out of a clear sky; it seemed almost as if it created storm….
-It had the look of a chair from which the occupant has just risen, to which he will shortly return."
+But she never came close to Hardy's fame or fortune during her lifetime.

 - The Golden Arrow